bugthesystem/distrox/README.md

 ## Limitations
 - Max cache size should be set when it gets initialized
-- Since its uses sized-ring buffer on each shard, data will be overwritten when the ring is full
+- Since its uses fixed-size ring buffer on each shard, data will be overwritten when the ring is full
 - Each mem-block in the ring buffer is 64 KB mem-size to have a low-fragmentation

 ## Features out of scope